aidandenlinger/autocopr/README.md

 which means that it will print all info to standard out, will not create backups, will push all spec file changes, and only searches the `specs` folder for spec files.
+It also passes a Github token in the environment to allow for authentication to the GraphQL library.

 ### Integrating with Github Actions and COPR Automatic Builds
 This repo has a Github Action at .github/workflows/update.yml that runs the script every 24 hours.
 This process is detailed much further in [DOCS.md](DOCS.md), but if you know what you're doing here's a quick summary:

-- Read through [`autocopr.py`](autocopr/autocopr.py) and the
+- Read through [`autocopr`](autocopr/autocopr.py) and the
-  [Github Actions workflow](.github/workflows/update.yml) to make sure you understand and trust what this is doing
+  [Github Actions workflow](.github/workflows/update.yml) to make sure you understand and trust what this is doing.
+Please note that the Github token handed to the script has permissions to read/write to any of your repos, so please make sure you understand and trust how that is used!
+It's only used to push to its own repo and to authenticate to the GraphQL API, but you should verify that I'm telling the truth here :)
 - Fork this repository (button in the top right)
-- Go to Settings -> Actions -> General, scroll to the bottom and set Workflow Permissions to "Read and write permissions".
-This allows the Github workflow to make pushes to the repo.
 - Empty the `specs` folder and put your own specs in.
 - Create a COPR repository, set up the packages for autobuild, and add its webhook to this repo to create automatic builds (more details in